 Nana is one of the best women farmers in town.
 We think she is among the few women who are doing permaculture gardening in Mataram.
 Nana has been learning Permaculture Gardening for 5 years.
 She makes organic Juices from the fruits, roots & veggies she grew in her garden.
 Through her Instagram Account named: Bekebon Back To Nature, she markets her home-based organic products.
 She also shares her permaculture life.

-Nana has been really passioned about Permaculture gardening since she had worked in an NGO in Bali.
+Nana has been really passionate about Permaculture gardening since she worked in an NGO in Bali.
 During her work, she found great projects and got inspired by them.
-Since then, she has started to search for references and learned.
+Since then, she has started to search for references and learn.

 Nana has been interested in growing her own food in a small plot in front of her room.
-Finding the joy and how relaxing it is, she decided to dig more and take the Permaculture Design Course in 2015 led by John Champagne in Bumi Langit Institute.
-“It’s a life-changing course”, I ‘ve never been realized before that a very small action will affect the ecosystem, and we as human as part of it plays a big role’’, Nana said.
+Finding the joy and how relaxing it is, she decided to dig more and take the Permaculture Design Course in 2015 led by John Champagne at Bumi Langit Institute.
+“It’s a life-changing course”, I’ve never realized before that very small action will affect the ecosystem, and we as humans as part of it play a big role’’, Nana said.